The evolution of the EHR

 The EHR of tomorrow

 In recent studies looking at physician satisfaction, approximately one-third to one-half of clinicians report feeling emotional exhaustion and said that they lack a sense of professional accomplishment.
 Growing demands for electronic documentation increasingly top the list of reasons why doctors feel this way, and in some cases are considering leaving the field.
-To address these issues, healthcare organizations and information technology vendors must elevate the patient-provider interaction to be front and center when considering EHR design, implementation, training, and use, according to IMO Chief Clinical Officer, Dr. Rube.
+To address these issues, healthcare organizations and information technology vendors must elevate the patient-provider interaction to be front and center when considering EHR design, implementation, training, and use, according to IMO Health Chief Clinical Officer, Dr. Rube.

 “For too long, we’ve tried to add little features here and there to try and help,” he said.
 “I think we need to take a step back and ask how we can approach documentation from the clinician’s point of view.
 How can we make the technology as subtle as possible so that providers can conduct a thoughtful, intimate interaction with their patients while still accessing and documenting the information they need to?”